tolitius/cprop/README.md

 The reason this is not on by default is merging ALL env and/or system properties with configs which is quite noisy and not very useful (i.e. can be hundreds of entries..).

-### Convert properties to unstructured map
+### Convert properties to a "one level" map

-Besides the `from-props-file` function that converts `.properties` file to a map with hierarchy, there is also a `slurp-props-file` function that simply converts a property file to a map without parsing values or building a hierarchy:
+Besides the `from-props-file` function that converts `.properties` file to a map _with hierarchy_, there is also a `slurp-props-file` function that simply converts a property file to a map without parsing values or building a hierarchy:

 ```clojure
 (require '[cprop.source :refer [slurp-props-file]])